jetbrains-academy/Machine-Learning-101/Iris Network/Accuracy/task.md

 nn = NN(len(X[0]), 5, 1)
 nn.train(trainX, trainY)
 ```
-Try launching the code in `task.py` several times to see how `accuracy` changes at each launch.
+Try running the code in `task.py` several times to see how `accuracy` changes on each run.